We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 Location

-This counseling in Green Bay that you’ve found is located on the campus of Bay City Baptist Church (www.baycity.org).
+This counseling in Green Bay is located on the campus of Bay City Baptist Church (www.baycity.org).
 This is also the location of Bay City Christian School (www.baycitychristian.org): 1840 Bond Street, Green Bay, WI 54303.
-If you need marriage counseling, couples counseling, anxiety counseling, depression counseling, or another form of counseling in the Green Bay or northeast Wisconsin area, please click the button below to take your first step.
+Click the button below to take your first step.